 Let‘s meet Miguel, his wife Sandra, and son Carlos.
-They use 8 different telecommunication services, and share some of these services (e.g., TV, Netflix, Spotify) with each other as a family.
+They use 8 different telecommunication services, and share some of these services (e.g., TV, Netflix, Spotify) as a family.

-For instance, due to siloed systems, Miguel‘s and Sandra‘s family would be identified as 6 different customers.
+For instance, Miguel‘s and Sandra‘s family throughout all IT systems would be identified as 6 different customers.

-The siloed customer understanding serves as the main driver of inelegant and costly customer engagements, like call center agents upselling customers with services they already have.
-Lack of proper intelligence and contextual understanding often dilutes returns of these commercial initiatives.
+The siloed customer understanding serves as the main driver of inappropriate and costly customer engagements, like call center agents upselling customers with services they already possess.
+Lack of proper intelligence and contextual understanding often dilutes the returns of such commercial initiatives.

 Key challenges when building household identification

-Information about a customer originates in multiple internal & external systems with their unique data structure and logic.
+The customer information is based on multiple internal & external systems associated with their unique data structure and logic.

 |Internal traditional data||Internal non-traditional data||External data|

-Collecting & centralizing this data requires not only infrastructure which would be capable of managing these large data sets, but also implementing complex data pipelines with strict governance processes to ensure data quality.
+Data collection not only requires infrastructure with the capability of managing these large data sets but also needs the implementation of complex data pipelines with strict governance processes to ensure data quality.

 2. Data normalization and unification

-In this stage, data engineering teams mainly face data inconsistency and quality challenges.
-Data inconsistency can be solved with predefined business logic and algorithms or by rigorous customer data validation processes (like surveying customers about their latest contact information).
+In this stage, data engineering teams mainly face data inconsistency and quality challenges which can be solved with predefined business logic and algorithms or by rigorous customer data validation processes.

-The next big challenge is to define how and in what format normalized data should be stored in order to meet different analytical needs in the company.
+The next big challenge is to define how and in what format normalized data should be stored to meet different analytical needs in the company.

 If data will be stored in the original format (e.g., detail event logs), analysts working in the company will always need to carry out complex data processing actions in order to extract simple insights.
-If data will be pre-aggregated part of important information could be lost in the process.
-Also, it is essential to clarify what system IDs should be used in aggregating data to have it aligned with complex customer identification hierarchy.
-In other words, information needs to be processed on different customer views (e.g. subscription, client, household) to ensure efficient analytics processes.
+If data will be pre-aggregated, part of important information could be lost in the process.
+Furthermore, it is essential to clarify what system IDs should be used in aggregation to align with complex customer identification hierarchy.
+In other words, information needs to be processed on different customer views (e.g. subscription, client, household) to ensure the efficiency of analytics processes.